iric-soft/epcy_paper/README.rst

   - pip3 install -r Requirements.txt
 * R and dependency (see `lib_install.r <https://github.com/iric-soft/epcy_paper/blob/master/src/script/other/lib_install.r>`_)
 * To run full analysis it's recomanded to use a cluster with a scheduler.
-Without check the small version.
 * 8 multicore and

   - 80Go to run Deseq2 in parallel on 400 samples and more.